typetetris/nix-flakes-beginner/README.md

 ```

 If your shell treats everything after a '#' as a comment, inspite of it being mid word, you need
-to use apostrophes like the
+to use apostrophes like that

 ```
 nix build '.#hello'
 ```

-You should get the usual result like to the build output of `hello`.
+You should get the usual result link to the build output of `hello`.

 There is also the concept of a "default package" you can specify in two different
 ways at the moment.

-The new way is having a package declared under the default key, like that:
+The new way is having a package declared with an attribute named default, like that:

 ```
 {